“Stay Indoors” is what the government and the news channel advice whenever the pollution reaches a higher level in the cities.

 - A HEPA filter cannot remove gas molecules, fumes and odours, whose size is less than 0.3 micrometres.

-Reasons to Choose a HEPA Filter
+5. What are the reasons to Choose a HEPA Filter?

-Apart from the ‘Air Pollution’, other reasons to choose a HEPA filter are :
+Apart from the ‘Air Pollution’ other reasons to choose a HEPA filter are :

 Removing pet danders from the air saves you from allergy symptoms.
 An Air Purifier with both a HEPA and a Carbon filter removes allergens and odours.

 Parents concerned with airborne pollutants should consider an air purifier with HEPA filter.
 Since a baby’s lungs are very delicate and are still developing, the presence of airborne particles may impact his health and hamper the natural growth.

 By choosing a good HEPA air purifier for home, Asthma and allergy patients can enjoy refuge from the unpleasant symptoms of the disease.